-RISK CATEGORY RISK DESCRIPTION RISK MANAGEMENT OUTSOURCING RISK Outsourcing risk is the risk arising from failure in processes and or controls undertaken by third parties which result in the breakdown in Platinum's ability to provide its services.
-Periodical due diligence review of material service providers Legal contracts in place with material services providers MARKET AND INVESTMENT RISK Market and Investment Risk is the risk of losses resulting from ineffective investment strategies, management or structures resulting in sustained under performance relative to benchmarks and investment objectives.
-Clearly defined investment strategy Formation of the Investment Oversight Group responsible for overseeing that Platinum's investment strategies are managed in-line with agreed investment and risk management processes Independent pre and post-trade investment mandate compliance FINANCIAL RISK (INCLUDING LIQUIDITY) Financial Risk is the risk that Platinum or the Schemes cannot meet its contractual, payment or redemption obligations in a timely manner.
-Monitoring of seed capital risks Monitoring of regulatory capital requirements Regular review and approval of cashflow forecasts INFORMATION TECHNOLOGY (IT) AND CYBERSECURITY RISK IT and Cybersecurity Risk is the risk of financial loss, disruption or damage to the reputation of an organisation from a failure of its information technology systems.
-Defined IT security policies Independent security testing Business continuity plan regularly tested Periodic cyber training provided to staff
+RISK CATEGORY RISK DESCRIPTION RISK MANAGEMENT Strategic Risk Strategic Risk is defined as adverse strategic decisions, improper implementation of strategic decisions, a lack of responsiveness to industry changes or exposure to economics, market or demographic considerations that affect our market position.
+Board approved strategic objectives Regular reporting to the Board of management activities to achieve objectives Legal, Regulatory and Compliance Risk The risk that the framework of rules, relationships, systems and processes within Platinum does not enforce compliance with the Group's obligations arising as a listed entity and financial services licensee.
+Operational Risk Defined risk management framework with supporting policies Independent control testing as part of control self-assessment program Compliance and Risk Department review incidents and breaches to assess control breakdowns and improvements Insurance arrangements cover material insurable risks Outsourcing Risk Outsourcing risk is the risk arising from failure in processes and or controls undertaken by third parties which result in the breakdown in Platinum's ability to provide its services.
+Periodical due diligence review of material service providers Legal contracts in place with material services providers Market and Investment Risk losses resulting from ineffective investment strategies, management or structures resulting in sustained under performance relative to benchmarks and investment objectives.
+Clearly defined investment strategy Formation of the Investment Oversight Group responsible for overseeing that Platinum's investment strategies are managed in-line with agreed investment and risk management processes Independent pre and post-trade investment mandate compliance monitoring Financial Risk (including Liquidity) Financial Risk is the risk that Platinum or the Schemes cannot meet its contractual, payment or redemption obligations in a timely manner.
+Monitoring of seed capital risks Monitoring of regulatory capital requirements Regular review and approval of cashflow forecasts Information Technology (IT) and Cybersecurity Risk IT and Cybersecurity Risk is the risk of financial loss, disruption or damage to the reputation of an organisation from a failure of its information technology systems.
+Independent security testing